MarteXcoin-documentation/Documentation/introduction/features.rst

 Masternode owners must have possession of 5000 MarteX, which they prove by signing a message included in a special transaction written to the blockchain.
-The Dash can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.
+The MarteX can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.
 Masternode users are also given **voting rights** on proposals.
-Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect Dash.
+Each masternode has one vote and this vote can be used on budget proposals or important decisions that affect MarteX.

 Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentive.
-Because only one masternode is paid in each block, the frequency of the payment can vary, as well as the value of the Dash paid out.
-This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, together with the block reward.
+Because only one masternode is paid in each block, the frequency of the payment can vary, as well as the value of the MarteX paid out.
+This `tool <>`_ shows a live calculation of masternode earnings.
+These rewards decrease by % each year, together with the block reward.
 There is also the possibility for masternodes to earn money from fees in the future.